textpotential/aproximatebible/docs/resume-rp-ds.md

 - Administer centralized institutional database solution, including upgrades, backup and recovery, normalization, and reporting.
 - Build SQL scripts for data integration and institutional reporting.
 - Architect online course delivery solution and supported faculty course design.
-- Implement new solutions for support tickets (Zendesk) and email (G Suite).
 - Build and lead an IT team for the institution and stabilize technological infrastructure.

 __Database Administrator__ | September 2001 - July 2007 | _Denver Seminary_

 - Provide Informix database and application support for all departmental areas.
 - Write and manage SQL scripts to support reporting needs of the organization.
-- Train staff on business applications related to institutional data.
 - Architect and implement data integration solutions within and across institutional business units.
 - Migrate Student Information System database from Informix to MS SQL Server.
 - Develop a collaborative technology team and positive support culture for the institution.